gauravsingh7x/JavaScript-Algorithms-and-Data-Structures-V7/README.md

 4. [**Debugging**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Debugging) **(12 Tasks)**
 5. [**Basic Data Structures**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Basic-Data-Structures) **(20 Tasks)**
+A computer algorithm is a sequence of steps followed to achieve a specific outcome.
+To write an algorithm, you must first understand the problem and then solve it using code.

+To make problem-solving easier, it helps to break a problem into smaller parts.
+Each part can then be solved step by step.
+For example, when building a calculator, you shouldn’t try to solve everything at once.
+Start by figuring out how to take input.
+Next, implement each arithmetic operation individually.
+Finally, display the result.

+In this section, we will learn how to solve basic algorithm problems using JavaScript.
+This will help improve your problem-solving skills and prepare you for more complex challenges in the future.

+Hint: If you get stuck, try using console.log() to print variable values to the console.
+This is a useful way to debug and understand what your code is doing.

 6. [**Basic Algorithm Scripting**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Basic-Algorithm-Scripting) **(16 Tasks)**
 7. [**Object Oriented Programming**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Object-Oriented-Programming) **(26 Tasks)**
 8. [**Functional Programming**](https://github.com/gauravdev-x/JavaScript-Algorithms-and-Data-Structures-V7/blob/main/Functional-Programming) **(24 Tasks)**